chernheng/FPGA-Controller/README.md

 #### Dependencies
 - Make sure ncurses is installed.
 If not, run `sudo apt install libncurses5-dev`
 - Ensure the `pexpect` python package is installed.
 If not, run `pip install pexpect` or `pip3 install pexpect` depending on your `pip` version.
 - Running the client and server requires either native Linux or WSL 2.
-Since Nios II for eclipse requires WSL 1 to run, you can either:
+Since Nios II for Eclipse requires WSL 1 to run, you can either:
     - Program the FPGA using Nios II and Eclipse with WSL 1, then change to WSL 2
     - Modify one of the GNU coreutils in WSL 2 to get Nios II to work with WSL 2 (instructions are shown below)
 <details> <summary> Switching between WSL1 and WSL2 </summary>